How to Finger Crochet a Bag: No Hook, No Problem

 Step 2: Chain 6 Stitches

 Using your two fingers, pull the working yarn through the slip knot loop to create your first chain.
-You will see a letter “V” shape — that is your first chain stitch.
+You will see a letter “V” shape, that is your first chain stitch.
 Continue making chains by pulling the yarn through each new loop until you have a total of 6 chains.
 Count them carefully: one, two, three, four, five, six.
-These six chains form the width of your finger crochet bag pattern and determine how wide the final bag will be.
-A six-chain foundation produces a medium-sized bag that is perfect for everyday use as a tote or pouch.
+These six chains form the width of your the bag and determine how wide the final bag will be.
+A six-chain foundation produces a medium-sized bag well suited to everyday use as a tote or pouch.

 Step 3: Work the First Row of Loops

 Now turn your work and repeat the same process on the other side, creating another 6 loops.
 At this point you have completed one full round with 6 loops on each side (12 loops total).
-The finger crochet bag pattern is worked in continuous rows going counterclockwise, so always move in the same direction around the rectangle.
+The this bag is worked in continuous rows going counterclockwise, so always move in the same direction around the rectangle.

 Step 4: Continue Building the Bag Body

-An important tip for this finger crochet bag pattern: pay close attention to the stitches at the corners where you turn from one side to the next.
+An important tip for this finger-crochet project: pay close attention to the stitches at the corners where you turn from one side to the next.
 These turning stitches have a tendency to become loose, especially in the first few rows, which can create gaps in your finished bag.
 Consciously tighten these corner loops to match the tension of the rest of your stitches.
 As you gain more rows and the bag structure becomes more defined, maintaining even tension throughout becomes much easier.

 Step 5: Add the Gathering Border